yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
-4. What is it called when a fraudulent email masquerades as a legitimate communication in an attempt to get a user to reveal sensitive information?
+4. What is it called when a fraudulent email masquerades as a legitimate communication in an attempt to get a user to reveal sensitive information?</br>
 a.
-Baselining
+Baselining</br>
 b.
-Phishing
+Phishing</br>
 c.
-Trolling
+Trolling</br>
 d.
 Harpooning
 <details>
 <summary markdown="span">Answer :</summary>